The complete HSP Framework

 Emotions as Signals

-Why emotions are not errors, but information about activation, interpretation, protection and capacity.
+Why emotions are not errors, but information about activation, interpretation, protection / output function and capacity / choice space.

 Read →